friendly-bits/geoblocker-bash/README.md

 - Most scripts accept the "-d" option for debug (and pass it on to any other scripts they call).
 - The fetch script can be easily modified to get the lists from another source, for example from ipdeny.com

-There are 3 ways to get yourself locked out of your remote server:
+There are 3 ways to get yourself locked out of your remote server with this suite:
-- install the suite in whitelist mode but do not include your own country in the whitelist
+- install the suite in whitelist mode without including your country in the whitelist
-- install in whitelist mode and later remove your country from the whitelist (if you only have one country in your whitelist, the -manage script will not allow you to remove it in order to prevent exactly this situation.
-But you can fool it by adding another country and then removing your own country)
+- install in whitelist mode and later remove your country from the whitelist
 - Blacklist your own country.
-The scripts do not fool-proof against that.
+The scripts will warn you in each of these situations and wait for your input (you can press Y and do it anyway), but that depends on you correctly specifying your country code during installation.